salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

       bealign -r CoV2-S ${FILE}.S.raw ${FILE}.S.bam
       bam2msa ${FILE}.S.bam ${FILE}.S.msa
       ```
-      > This step allows to delimit the alignment to only the coding region of the S-gene
+      > This step allows to delimit the alignment to only the coding region of the S-gene (which is already available as an option for -r in `bealign`)

 </br>